lambdaclass/concrete/ROADMAP.md

     widened bounds.
 Wire `scripts/tests/check_invariant_inference.sh`; the gate
     must prove inferred facts reduce required user annotations without creating false green obligations.
+16a.
+Connect runtime-safety obligations to loop, frame, and dependency facts.
+    Bounds/cast/overflow obligations should be dischargeable from explicit loop invariants, generated invariant candidates, and future `reads`/`writes`/ `modifies` facts without duplicating the ledger.
+The report must show which invariant or frame fact discharged each obligation, and missing facts must produce actionable diagnostics rather than generic "unproven" output.
 17. Add newtype/type invariants as scoped obligation hypotheses after they are checked at construction boundaries.
 This connects validated wrappers to the proof/runtime-safety pipeline: a type such as